 The California College Promise Grant (CCPG), formerly known as the Board of Governors' Fee Waiver (BOGFW), is a state funded program which is available to California residents* who meet the specific income eligibility requirements.
-Follow this link to apply online today for the 2019-20 academic year!
+To apply for the 2019-20 academic year, visit the California College Promise Grant page.

 The program waives only the current Enrollment Fee of $46 per unit.
 Students are responsible for paying any fees not covered by the award at the time of registration to avoid being dropped for non-payment.
 Student Health fees, Student Center fees and parking fees may be reduced or waived under qualifying CCPG standards (see "Types of CA College Promsie Grants", below).
 The CCPG will be awarded for the entire academic year which includes the (Summer, Fall and Spring) semesters.